zommiommy/mem_dbg-rs/README.md

-macro [`std::mem::offset_of`] to display the padding of each field in square brackets; moreover, the flag [`DbgFlags::RUST_LAYOUT`] makes it possible to display structures in the layout used by the Rust compiler, rather than that given by declaration order.
+macro [`std::mem::offset_of`] to display the padding of each field in square brackets; moreover, the flag [`DbgFlags::RUST_LAYOUT`] makes it possible to display structures in the layout used by the Rust compiler, rather than the one given by declaration order.

 These features are also available for enums using the feature `offset_of_enum`, which however needs the nightly compiler, as it enables the unstable feature